jhrcook/100DaysOfSwift/README.md

 **Day 75 - August 18, 2019:** I add even more features to the image collection view in the Plant Tracker app.
 I first had to do some refactoring - always good practice in app framework architecture!
 I also learned how to enter a multi-select system in a collection view and implemented it in the image collection view to share or delete multiple images at time.

 **Day 76 - August 19, 2019:** We created a `UIStackView` and added the ability to add arranged views (not subviews!!).
 We made these `WKWebViews` and let the user select one to change the URL.

+**Day 77 - August 20, 2019:** We finished up the Multibrowser app by adding a way to delete views.
+I also learned about how the split-screen system works for iPad and we implemented a feature that splits the web views vertically when the iPad view is "compact."